openmrs/openmrs-core/README.md

 truth.
 It contains key, value pairs for the English language which is the default.

-Transifex fetches updates to this file every night which can then be translated by you and me on transifex website itself.
-At any time we can pull new translations from transifex back into this repository.
-Other languages like for ex.
-Spanish will then be in the `messages_es.properties` file.
+Transifex fetches updates to this file every night so they can be translated on the Transifex website.
+At any time, we can pull new translations from Transifex back into this repository.
+Other languages, such as Spanish, will then be in the `messages_es.properties` file.

 If you would like to know how to help with translations see